About the Test

 A testosterone test measures the level of the hormone testosterone in the blood.

-In men or anyone with a penis, testosterone is produced by the testicles and the adrenal gland, and it controls the development of sperm and male sex characteristics.
-In women or anyone with ovaries, testosterone is produced by the ovaries, the adrenal gland, and other tissues, and it aids in overall growth and development.
+In men or anyone with a penis, testosterone is produced by the testicles and the adrenal gland, controlling the development of sperm and male sex characteristics.
+And in women or anyone with ovaries, testosterone is produced by the ovaries, the adrenal gland, and other tissues, and it aids in overall growth and development.

 Testosterone in the blood can be either bound or free: